Business (MBus) Part-time

 Applicants who have a minimum of an Honours Bachelor of Business or cognate degree (Level 8) or cognate discipline (H2.2) or an approved equivalent qualification are eligible to apply for entry to the programme.

-Department (s): School of Business: Continuing Education, Accounting & Information Systems, Management & Marketing
+Department (s): School of Business: Organisation & Professional Development, Accounting & Information Systems, and Management & Enterprise.

 Professional Accreditation: CIT & QQI